Visit the Careers pages for advice on looking for work during your studies and volunteering opportunities.

 - Although you will probably have the right to work, you must not be depending on this income to support yourself during your studies.

 - If you are seeking work, you must apply for a National Insurance (NI) number.
 You can start work before your National Insurance number arrives but your new employer may ask to see evidence that you have applied for one.
+You can only apply once you're in the UK.

 - You may undertake a full time work placement, as long as it forms part of your degree course.